 In May 2019, GASB issued Statement No. 91, Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
-GASB issued Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, which, in light of the COVID-19 pandemic, postpones the effective date of this statement by one year.
-At this time AMBAG is not certain of the effect of the adoption of Statement No 91 will have on the accompanying financial statements.
+The requirements of this Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, which, in light of the COVID-19 pandemic, postpones the effective date of this statement by one year.
+At this time AMBAG is not certain of the effect of the adoption of Statement No. 91 will have on the accompanying financial statements.